 - Video Tutorials: COUNTER Foundation Classes

 COUNTER 5 reporting does not contain consolidated consortium data.
 Consortia should use SUSHI to harvest individual reports for each member.
 (Note: Depending on the consortium’s setup, the admin may be able to view usage for individual institutional consortia members without using SUSHI.)

 COUNTER 4 consolidated reports for consortia remain available for download.
 Consortia administrators can also view and download usage for individual institutional consortia members.
 Under your consolidated reports, you will find a drop-down list that contains each member of the consortia.
 To see reports for any given consortia member, locate the institution’s name on the drop-down menu and then select View Individual Institution Report.
 When viewing an individual institution’s reports, use the “Back to Consortium” button to return to the consortia reports.

 If my institution has both PsycBOOKS and the APA Books e-Collections, will data be duplicated?

-What date ranges are now available?
+What date ranges are available?

 How is usage activity assigned to an account?

-Usage activity is assigned by IP address to each account that contains that IP address.
-Activity will be assigned to each account if the IP address falls under multiple accounts.
-Institutional administrators can check the IP range associated with their APA PsycNET account by visiting the APA PsycNET Admin Center.
+Usage activity is assigned by IP address to the account that contains that IP address.
+Institutional administrators can check the IP range(s) associated with their APA PsycNET account by visiting the APA PsycNET Admin Center.
 If you need to update your institution’s IP range, please contact firstname.lastname@example.org.